tsnorri/grav-plugin-twital/README.md

 ## Usage

-After enabling the plugin please refer to <https://github.com/goetas/twital>.
+After enabling the plugin, files with the extension `.html.twig` will be processed with Twital.
+The output will be HTML5.
+The template language is documented at <https://github.com/goetas/twital>.